Las Vegas Strip Circuit

 The Las Vegas Strip Circuit is a street circuit around parts of the Las Vegas Strip in Paradise, Nevada, immediately adjacent to Las Vegas, Nevada.
 It winds through the streets of the city and comprises the Las Vegas Strip, a section of Las Vegas Boulevard that is home to the city's major hotels and casinos.
 It incorporates some of the most notable landmarks of the city, including MSG Sphere, Caesars Palace, Bellagio, and Paris Las Vegas.

 Designed by Carsten Tilke, the son of Formula One circuit designer Hermann Tilke, the circuit broke ground in March 2022 and opened on November 16, 2023, during the weekend of the first Las Vegas Grand Prix.

 History

 This circuit has been designed to incorporate part of the Las Vegas Strip.
 The cars pass several local landmarks that are illuminated at night.
-The city has given Formula One permission to use the roads required for the race for ten years.
+The county has given Formula One permission to use the roads required for the race for ten years.
 When the race was announced in March 2022, the track layout featured 14 corners.
 It was later revised with the addition of a chicane, bringing the number of corners to 17.